AloshkaD/human_machine_interface/README.md

 ## User's Guide

 This user guide covers a general description of the application.
-This user guide could be found in: ```OpenAirs UserGuide```
+This user guide could be found in: ```Aerostack UserGuide```

 ## Developer’s Guide